caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

 * Locking plays nice with Rust's borrowck guarantees.
 A handful of various types available in `std::sync` provide a `get_mut` method that ensures read/write and thread-safety *statically*.
-This means that using this method to acquire the `RwLock` my protecting my server state is effectively a no-op: the compiler's guarantees are just as strong as the lock's.
+This means that using this method to acquire the `RwLock` protecting my server state is effectively a no-op: the compiler's guarantees are just as strong as the lock's.
 That's awesome.

 * Properly done, a type system is absolutely amazing.
 When I dabbled in Haskell